ACCESS-NRI/ACCESS-ESM1.6/README.md

 ```

 For users of ACCESS-ESM1.6 model configurations released by ACCESS-NRI the exact location of the ACCESS-ESM1.6 model executables is not required.
 Model configurations will be updated with new model components when necessary.

-For information on contributing your own fixes to the ACCESS-ESM1.6 `spack.yaml`, see the [CONTRIBUTING.md](./CONTRIBUTING.md) file.